snu-sf/promising-ldrf-coq/README.md

 ```

 ## The Model & Results Updated from PS 2.0
-- `promising2.1/src/lang`: The Promising Semantics 2.1 model (*Figure 5*)
+- `src/lang`: The Promising Semantics 2.1 model (*Figure 5*)

 Our Coq development is based on the previous Coq formalization of PS 2.0.
-See https://github.com/snu-sf/promising2-coq for the detailed explanation of the model.\
+See https://github.com/snu-sf/promising2-coq for a more detailed explanation about the model.
-The only difference is the definition of capped memory (*Definition 3.1*): `cap` in `Module Mem` (`promising2.1/src/lang/Memory.v`)
+The only change from PS 2.0 is the definition of capped memory (*Definition 3.1*): `cap` in `Module Mem` (`promising2.1/src/lang/Memory.v`)

 - `src/opt` - Compiler transformations (updated from PS 2.0)
 - `src/invariant` - An invariant-based program logic (updated from PS 2.0)